 Performed by All Sons and Daughters

 If you love these songs and want to listen to them all, we have created a YouTube Playlist just for you with these 30 Thanksgiving Worship Songs.
 Did your favorite Thanksgiving worship songs make our list?
 How do you plan on using these Thanksgiving worship songs at your church service?
 Let us know in the comments below!
+As you put together your service, you might also be interested in checking out these 20 Bible verses about worship.

 Thanksgiving Sermon & Worship Media